 The site has exceptional built-in buffers from residential homes on all sides.
 As can be seen in the image, there are large buffers from the other residential uses in the area.
-To the north is the Scatter Wash, which create helps separation the from proposed building to the condos and townhomes the northwest +/- 295 feet.
-Most of this buffer (the portion containing the wash) is undevelopable, and the perpetuity.
-To the buffer will remain in EXHIBIT D - Distance from nearby land uses northeast, the buffer is +/- 245 feet.
+To the north is the Scatter Wash, which helps create a the separation from proposed building to the condominiums and townhomes to the northwest of +/- 295 feet.
+Most of this buffer portion (the containing the wash) is undevelopable, the buffer will remain in and EXHIBIT D - Distance from nearby land uses perpetuity.
+To the northeast, the buffer is +/- 245 feet.
 To the south is the Deer Valley Road, an arterial roadway that is five lanes wide and has approximately 110 feet of right of way.
 In addition, the local road to the south provides an additional 50 feet of right of way.
 When combined with landscaping and building setbacks, the total buffer to the south is +/- 196 feet.
 And to the west is two commercial projects and 31st Avenue, combing together to total +/- 550'.